lev2pr0/ssg/README.md

 ## Purpose

 Static Site Generator is a [Boot.dev](https://www.boot.dev) project built from scratch using Python.
 Within this web project, I put knowledge of Object-Oriented and Functional Programming learned.
 The goal overall for this project is gain deeper understanding of static content management.

-## Installation

-## Parameter
+## Parameters

 ## Demo